Tahax09/wp-josa/wp-content/plugins/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel@gmail.com

 == Changelog ==
+= 2.1.1 Sep 20, 2018 =
+* Fixes an issue on the delete button of the rewrite metabox.
+* Tweaks some texts on System status screens.
+* Updated .pot file
+* Added Chinese language

+= 2.1 Aug 29, 2018 =
+* Added some data of feed in the feeds tester.
+* Tweaks on redirect to the welcome page when updating.
+* Tweaks on add more feeds to campaign javascript methods.
+* Fixes an issue on {item_date} and {item_time} template tags.
+* Fixes auto category description on quick add inside campaign.
+* **Enlarges the version required for the Professional addon to 2.0v** (https://etruel.com/downloads/wpematico-professional/)

 = 2.0 Aug 1, 2018 =
 * New major version!
 We're introducing the new Robotico 2.0!
 * Many code improvements.
 Graphics designs and cosmetic changes.